Critical Thinking Skills Guideby Becton Loveless

 Critical Thinking Barriers

 There are often several barriers that keep students from fully developing critical thinking skills.
 Ironically, one of the biggest problems to critical thinking is the existing curriculum a school is using.
-Particularly when curriculum is heavily standardized, it makes it difficult for teachers to find opportunities to teaching critical thinking.
-Too heavy of a focus on teaching to standardized tests, including curriculum oriented toward making sure that students hit certain test scores, often means heavily fact based teaching that expects rote memorization.
+Particularly when curriculum is heavily standardized, it makes it difficult for teachers to find opportunities to teach critical thinking.
+Too heavy of a focus on teaching standardized tests, including curriculum oriented toward making sure that students hit certain test scores, often means heavily fact based teaching that expects rote memorization.
 This leads to few chances to actually ask open questions in which students can question their knowledge base and critically assess a given situation.

 There are, of course, other barriers to critical thinking.
 Sometimes, the problem lies with the fact that teachers are simply unused to teaching these skills.
 Partly as a result of feeling pressured to achieve highly standardized test scores, teachers often focus too much on fact teaching and rarely get into asking the sort of open ended questions that can help to cultivate critical thinking.
 However, even when they have the opportunity to do so, teachers sometimes lack the training necessary to encourage critical thinking among students.
 Teachers may know many activities to teach students with without a concrete idea of how each contributes to the development of such skills.
 Teachers tend to be trained in how to pass along content rather than encouraging critical thinking.

 One of the major problems that teachers face is an issue of time.
 Teaching content knowledge or teaching to the test involves passing along content that can help teachers teach the information that will help students pass their exams.
 Passing along vast quantities of information for rote memorization can be done efficiently by simply giving students lots of information to learn.
-A significant amount of information can be passed along within a class when teaching to an exam, but it’s much harder to teach critical thinking skills.
-Teaching critical thinking, on the other hand, requires instructors to set aside extensive periods of time to questioning and debate.
+A significant amount of information can be passed along within a class when teaching an exam, but it’s much harder to teach critical thinking skills.
+Teaching critical thinking, on the other hand, requires instructors to set aside extensive periods of time to question and debate.
 Considering that teachers already struggle sometimes to fit in all of their activities, it’s difficult to ask them to accommodate large periods of time for passing along critical thinking skills.
 Creatively finding solutions to this problem requires teachers finding small periods in which to fit in critical thinking discussions, perhaps through the use of smaller question and answer activities during lectures.
 Or, teachers can try to change the format of their classes completely to make them more hands on, engaging environments in which critical thinking is ongoing.